DrChainsaw/NaiveNASlib.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/DrChainsaw/NaiveNASlib.jl?svg=true)](https://ci.appveyor.com/project/DrChainsaw/NaiveNASlib-jl)
 [![Codecov](https://codecov.io/gh/DrChainsaw/NaiveNASlib.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/DrChainsaw/NaiveNASlib.jl)

-Work in progress!
-Limited functionality (and bugs, but there will always be bugs).

 NaiveNASlib is a library of functions for mutating computation graphs in order to support Neural Architecture Search (NAS).

 It is "batteries excluded" in the sense that it is independent of both neural network implementation and search policy implementation.